-- Papers will be run through turnitin.com, so you will not get away with copying from the works of others without proper reference - You must use your own words unless you are directly quoting from a reference.
-Copying phrases directly from another work without quotation marks and proper citation will be dealt with severely. - Please refer to the "Student Code of Integrity" section in the syllabus
+- Papers will be run through turnitin.com, so you will not get away with copying from the works of others without proper reference - You must give proper reference to information sources using a bibliography and in-text citations.
+Taking information or ideas from reference material without proper citation will be dealt with severely.
+Note that it is not enough to list the source material in the bibliography